Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 “Fuckin’ *astronaut* trainin’ next!!”
 Thompson looked giddy with excitement at that one.

 “...Yeah.
-So you see, I gotta find a way to de-boot his ass---”
+So you see, I gotta find a way to de-boot his ass - ”

 “Hey! ...Sir.”